mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 MEDICAL DEBT After you have finished creating your Traveller, but before the campaign begins, you must pay any outstanding costs from medical care or anagathic drugs out of your Benefits.
 Any debt left is hanging over you at the start of the game and you can be sure it will be collected, likely with interest.

 WHY ARE YOU TRAVELLING?
-The final step of creation is to choose your Traveller’s initial goal – why are they travelling?
+The final step of creation is to choose your Traveller's initial goal – why are they travelling?
 The lure of the unknown?
 The chance to strike it rich?
 Running from their past?
 Loyalty to another Traveller?

 At this stage of creation, you have guided your Traveller from their teenage years to the present day.
 Who are they?
 How has their past shaped their beliefs?
 What cause are they willing to fight for?
 Do they have any odd tics or habits?
 What do they want?